NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 RICO is a federal statute called the Racketeering Influenced and Corrupt Organizations.
 It's part of the Organized Crime Control Act of 1970.

 The United States Congress passed the Racketeer Influenced & Corrupt Organizations Act (RICO).
 The RICO Act intended to prosecute organized crime, specifically the Mafia.
-Still, now it is used to go after individuals and business entities engaged in acts of racketeering, such as operating an illegal business or illegal services to make a profit.
+However, it is now used to pursue individuals and business entities engaged in acts of racketeering, such as operating an illegal business or providing illegal services to make a profit.

 Before RICO, only the individuals of crime organizations who committed illegal could be arrested, indicted, and convicted.
 This meant the members in positions of authority could not typically face prosecution.